UnstableEgghead/braid/doc/readme.txt

 located within the ~/Documents/twine/game directory, and not from wherever braid is located.
 There is an example configuration file in the format that braid expects and fully commented at doc/braid.cfg.example .

+Passages tagged with special tags execute special functionality within the compiler.
+These tags are:
+   Twine.private:
+      These passages are basically viewed as comments, and will not be included in the final html file.
+   Twine.system:
+      Same behavior as Twine.private.
+   Twine.media:
+      This will automatically base64 encode and embed any image files found within the source text.
+The currently supported formats are png, gif and jpg.
+Be aware that Internet Explorer prior to 8 has no support for this, and 8 has a 32kb filesize limit.
+IE9 and above do not have these limitations.
+The files must be located relative to the current directory when braid is executed, so if it is executed in ~/Documents/twine/game, image.png would designate ~/Documents/twine/game/image.png .
+   Twine.debug:
+      Passages marked with this tag will not strip newline characters from the passage text, this means that within the HTML file, it does not will not condense it all to fit on one line.
+The -n newline functionality uses this internally to select passages to not strip of newlines.

 The parameters for braid are as follows:
    -a --author: